cybercat5436/Programming_Basics/StateMachine.md

 # Learn about State Machine
-When controlling robot the robot, it’s helpful to use the State Machine framework.
+When controlling the robot, it’s helpful to use the State Machine framework.
 In this framework, every action is defined as a "state".
 Actions of the robot are described as a series of states.

 Watch these videos for good background info as well as how it can be executed in code:

 [Part 1](https://youtu.be/Pu7PMN5NGkQ)